1. What is the purpose of the AKC National Owner-Handled Series?

 5. Is the AKC National Owner-Handled Series the same thing as the Amateur-Owner-Handler Class?

 No, the Amateur-Owner-Handler Class is a regular class and the winner of this class will compete in the Winners Class for AKC Championship points.
 The AKC National Owner-Handled Series is a special attraction that selects an Owner-Handled dog from all eligible dogs in the Best of Breed ring including the Winners Dog or Bitch.
 However, no points towards a championship will be awarded in the Series.
+Dogs entered in the Amateur-Owner-Handler class are automatically eligible to compete in the National Owner Handler Series on that day.

 6. Since AKC National Owner-Handled Series competition occurs in the Best of Breed ring, how can Owner-Handled class dogs compete?